AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_pages/about/index.md

 ## Work Experience

-I've worked as a software engineer at Esri since 2020.
-I spent the majority of my early years working on [ArcGIS StoryMaps](https://storymaps.arcgis.com/) (2020–2024), but I recently joined the Maps SDK team to work on web components that are used throughout the ArcGIS ecosystem.
+I've worked as a software engineer on the [StoryMaps](https://storymaps.arcgis.com/) team at Esri since 2020.
+At one point, I also helped the [Maps SDK](https://developers.arcgis.com/javascript/latest/) team develop web components that are used throughout the ArcGIS ecosystem.

 I specialize in web development and have a deep understanding of web fundamentals, performance testing and optimization, CSS, typography, and accessibility.
 During my day-to-day work, I mainly use HTML, CSS, JavaScript/TypeScript, frameworks like React and Svelte, and web components.
 However, I also have experience with general-purpose programming languages like C++, Lua, and Python, as well as other domain-specific languages such as SQL.
 I thrive in collaborative environments that encourage growth, offer varied learning opportunities, and cultivate my problem-solving skills and creative strengths.